 The current state of remote work

-Because of these advances in communication technology and Internet access, teleworking has become a fairly accepted practice many offices, both in the U.S. and globally.
-A recent survey by Web conferencing software PGi found that 79 percent of office workers worldwide work remotely at least once a week, with the most popular form of telework being a combination of in-office and out-of-office workdays.
+Because of these advances in communication technology and internet access, teleworking has become a fairly accepted practice in many offices, both in the U.S. and globally.

 Jeff Corbin, CEO and founder of theEMPLOYEEapp, an internal communications platform by APPrise Mobile, said that attitudes toward remote work are changing, and employees have come to expect the ability to work from anywhere.